openhab/openhab-addons/addons/binding/org.openhab.binding.smappee/README.md

 The Smappee energy monitor monitors how much power your appliances consume and how much you gain from your solar power system in realtime.
 It can automatically detect the appliances based on their energy consumption pattern.
 Smappee also offers a water and a gas sensor consumption monitor.

 Both the Energy monitor and the Solar energy monitor can be used.
-These can be bought online in the [smappee webshop] (http://www.smappee.com/be_en/eshop/monitors.html).
+These can be bought online in the [smappee webshop](http://www.smappee.com/be_en/eshop/monitors.html).

 The smappee supports clamps for 3 phase and 1 phase systems and there is a separate circuit clamp for your solar system.
 Installation manuals can be found on [their support page](https://www.smappee.com/be_en/support)

 ## Supported Things

-This binding provides one bridge thing type : 'smappee'.
+This binding provides one bridge thing type 'smappee'.
 There should be only one smappee device installed in your home.
 This thing act like a bridge and represents your smappee monitor device and should be configured first.
 Once configured, this will autodetect all other smappee things.

 Detected things: